tbalint19/tb-vue-boilerplate/docs/README.md

 ![](./vuex.png)

 Vuex is a tradeoff, which complicates simple VueJS solutions.
 These solutions remain valid for prototyping.
-It still worth it however, as it leads to the aforementioned predictable mutations, and with that comes the great testability and fewer bugs.
+It still worths it however, as it leads to the aforementioned predictable mutations, and with that comes the great testability and fewer bugs.

 ##### Example - simple VueJS component:
 A single file is enough (_login-component.vue_)